At this point you’re probably pretty convinced by shockwave therapy as a viable treatment for erectile dysfunction.

 Focused shockwave therapy involves passing painless, focused waves into the affected tissues, breaking down any fatty plaques and promoting the formation of blood vessels.
 It has a 75% success rate in men with ED, and if the lifestyle causes of the condition, such as diet and exercise, are addressed, it can be permanent.

-Where Can I Get Shockwave Therapy?
+Where Can I Get Professional Shockwave Therapy Treatment?

 Shockwave therapy for ED isn’t available on the NHS, but is from private clinics across the UK.
 You can find your nearest ED Clinic on our clinic finder map.

 Drop us a contact form and one of our expert team will get back to you to discuss whether you are eligible for the treatment.
-The treatment involves six sessions spread over six weeks and is drug-free, pain-free and has a 75% success rate.
+The treatment involves six sessions spread over six weeks and is drug-free, pain-free and has a high success rate.

 Are There Not Any Home Treatments Available?